 |Animal Farm||George Orwell||29,966|

 |Of Mice and Men||John Steinbeck||29,966|

-In these table above you see very famous Novellas, and all of them fall between 20,000 and 50,000.
-You can see it’s not an exact science here, but as a general rule of thumb 15,000-50,000 are decent numbers for novellas.
+In the table above, you see very famous Novellas, and all of them fall between 20,000 and 50,000.
+You can see it’s not an exact science here, but as a general rule of thumb, 15,000-50,000 are decent numbers for novellas.

 Flash fiction has become ever more popular these days.
-You see it on the web everywhere, and honestly, what better format could you have for cellphone reading than a quick 100-1000 word story.
+You see it on the web everywhere, and honestly, what better format could you have for cellphone reading than a quick 100-1000 word story?
 If you want a quick read, something you don’t have to scroll your phone 100 times, flash fiction may be one of the oldest and most popular forms of fiction.
-They of course started as fables or parables, and have in the last 50 years picked up the conventions of the modern short story.
+They, of course, started as fables or parables and have, in the last 50 years, picked up the conventions of the modern short story.
 Since the advent of the internet, the popularity of flash fiction has boomed.
-The basic requirement here is a beginning middle and an end.
+The essential requirement here is a beginning middle, and an end.
 We publish a lot of flash fiction here at EWR: Short Stories.

-Honestly we are still defining the flash fiction.
-Some say that this is the last form of story, but others argue for micro-fiction.
-I believe there is a difference between the 2.
+Honestly, we are still defining flash fiction.
+Some say this is the story’s final form, but others argue for microfiction.
+There is a difference between the 2.

-Micro-fiction in the last 10 years has become very popular.
-Contests of 1 and 2 sentences stories, plus the Twitter story have pushed writers to come up with shorter and shorter stories.
-Basically any story with a beginning middle and end, can be a micro-fiction story.
-They still follow the conventions of the modern short story, and they tend to be very popular on the web, but they are rarely found, by most accounts, in print.
-EWR also publishes a lot of micro fiction, please take a look at our horror contest.
+Microfiction, in the last 10 years, has become very popular.
+Contests of 1 and 2 sentences stories, plus the Twitter story, have pushed writers to come up with shorter and shorter stories.
+Any story with a beginning, middle, and end can be a micro fiction story.
+They still follow the conventions of the modern short story and tend to be very popular on the web, but they are rarely found, by most accounts, in print.
+EWR also publishes a lot of microfiction; please look at our horror contest.

-So if you were wondering what the best short story length was, I hope this deeper look into fictions forms was helpful.
+So if you were wondering what the best short story length was, I hope this deeper look into fiction forms was helpful.